 - 5. Build your applications to work with this Control Structure with simulated attributes. - 6.
-Test your applications (demo applications, test applications). - Save the controller node objects in the Control Structure for future use by exporting each node separately, one by one.
-Start the Import/Export tool via Start > All Programs > ABB Industrial IT 800xA > System > Import Export.
+Test your applications (demo applications, test applications). - 7.
+Save the controller node objects in the Control Structure for future use by exporting each node separately, one by one.

+Start the Import/Export tool through ABB Start Menu > ABB Industrial IT 800xA > System > Import Export.
 Use drag and drop when exporting the objects from the Plant Explorer to the Import/Export tool.